garaio/remcloud-message-bus-api/README.md

 [Masterdata.House.Created](#masterdatahousecreated) | A house has been created [Masterdata.House.Updated](#masterdatahouseupdated) | Data associated to a house has changed; you get the reference plus all changed attributes
 [Masterdata.House.Deleted](#masterdatahousedeleted) | The house was deleted
-Masterdata.Unit.Created | A rentable unit has been created Masterdata.Unit.Updated | Data associated to a rentable unit has changed; you get the reference plus all changed attributes Masterdata.Unit.Deleted | The unit was deleted
+[Masterdata.Unit.Created](#masterdataunitcreated) | A rentable unit has been created [Masterdata.Unit.Updated](#masterdataunitupdated) | Data associated to a rentable unit has changed; you get the reference plus all changed attributes
+[Masterdata.Unit.Deleted](#masterdataunitdeleted) | The unit was deleted
 |||
-Management.Unit.TenantMovedIn | Informs that the tenant started renting the unit Management.Unit.TenantMovedOut | Informs that the tenant stopped renting the unit
+Management.Unit.TenantMovedIn | Informs that the tenant started renting the unit; Spec / Implementation pending Management.Unit.TenantMovedOut | Informs that the tenant stopped renting the unit; Spec / Implementation pending

 #### Masterdata.Property.Created
 Field | Type | Content / Remarks